pypa/pipenv/docs/index.rst

 User Testimonials
 -----------------

-**Jannis Leidel**, former pip maintainer—
-    *Pipenv is the porcelain I always wanted to build for pip.
-It fits my brain and mostly replaces virtualenvwrapper and manual pip calls for me.
-Use it.*

 **David Gang**—
     *This package manager is really awesome.
 For the first time I know exactly what my dependencies are which I installed and what the transitive dependencies are.
 Combined with the fact that installs are deterministic, makes this package manager first class, like cargo*.